Spiritual Life at Jesuit

 - Retreat Program – The commitment to a strong, annual retreat program, whose centerpiece is the Junior Kairos retreat.
 The retreats have increasingly become moments of conversion and renewal of faith for many of our students.
-The Peer Ministry program, under assistant principal Fr.
-Patrick Hough, S.J., has engaged students as witnesses and examples for their own classmates.
+The Peer Ministry program, led by Fr.
+Jay Hooks, S.J., has engaged students as witnesses and examples for their own classmates.

 - Sacramental Life/Worship – Two daily Masses offered on campus, Masses and confessions celebrated on all retreats, adoration of the Blessed Sacrament once a month, an altar server program that includes nearly 10% of the student body, a liturgical choir of rare quality that draws from the rich patrimony of Western liturgical music.

 - Daily Instruction – An outstanding theology department with an integrated curriculum that seeks to reach the heart and mind of our students, and that exposes them to Catholic belief, practice, and tradition.
 Special talks and religious presentations at Convocation by nationally-known figures of faith as well as by members of our own school community augment what the students receive in class.